-I grew up in small town New Zealand and big city Australia when orange Fanta came in glass bottles and AM radio was king.
-At 21, I shipped off for the rest of the world and for the rest of my life have somehow managed to make a living by writing about it.
-My articles and photographs have appeared in TIME (Asia), The New York Times, Lonely Planet guidebooks, the South China Morning Post and The Paris Review.
-I now call Japan home and blog about my life in a traditional neighborhood here: Seaweed Salad Days.
+Simon Rowe grew up in small town New Zealand and big city Australia when orange Fanta came in glass bottles and AM radio was king.
+At twenty-one, he shipped off for the rest of the world and for the rest of his life has somehow managed to make a living by writing and teaching about it.
+His articles and photographs have appeared in TIME (Asia), The New York Times, Lonely Planet guidebooks, the South China Morning Post and The Paris Review.
+He now calls Japan home and blogs about his life in a traditional neighbourhood in Himeji city.
+You can read it here: Seaweed Salad Days.